Last Updated on 10th August 2023 by Antoine

-The ice skating rink “Locarno on Ice,” as well as the Christmas Market ‘Mercato di Natale’ is held from the 22nd of November until the 6th of January.
+The ice skating rink “Locarno on Ice,” as well as the Christmas Market ‘Mercato di Natale’ is held from the end of November until the first week January.
 As well as traditional food stalls (raclette, minestrone soup, chocolate, mulled wine, and the like- check out my vin chaud recipe here), there’s a series of chalets selling all manner of handcrafted and locally made wares.

 How to visit Locarno Christmas Market in Ticino

 Located within the beautiful Swiss town of Locarno, the Christmas market can be found right in the heart of town.
 Below the Sacro Monte di Locarno (which is well worth visiting either by foot or funicular), the market is held in the Piazza Grande during December.
 All red carpets and igloo bars, it’s perfect for all ages.

 When planning a trip, I highly recommend setting aside an entire weekend in which to explore Locarno.
 Though many might maintain that the summertime is the best time to visit the resort town, the lack of tourists and festive celebrations mean that winter is just as great a time as any to plan a trip.

 Locarno on Ice is open on a daily basis from 10 AM to 1 AM in the morning.
 The town itself is easily reachable via train from many of Switzerland’s main cities, though Locarno is quite far from Zurich.
 For example, should you wish to plan a trip, the journey from Zurich will take around two and a half hours, and you’ll have to change trains in Bellinzona.